DylanGore-FYP/ansible-playbook-k3s-cluster-deploy/README.md

 An Ansible Playbook that performs initial server setup, and installs a k3s Kubernetes cluster.

+## Running

+Please create an `inventory` file based on the included example file.
+You should also update `vars/vars.yaml` to ensure it matches your needs.

+## Commit Message Convention

+This project uses [Gitmoji](https://gitmoji.dev/) for commit organisation.
+For more details see the [Gitmoji Repository](https://github.com/carloscuesta/gitmoji).

 ## Contributors

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->